Guide written by:

 What is a reciprocating saw?

-The reciprocating saw, basically nothing more than a motorized power saw, is the versatile electric machine by it's nature.
-The manual saw, whose invention long predates civilization, has been the subject of counltess versions with the addition of teeth adapted to all types of cutting.
-It is only in recent decades that a motorized version has appeared on the market.
+The reciprocating saw, is basically nothing more than a motorized power saw and is the all-purpose electric power tool par excellence.
+The wood saw, whose invention long predates civilization, has been the subject of countless versions with the addition of teeth adapted to all types of cutting.
+It is only in recent decades that a heavy-duty motorized version has appeared on the market.

-The reciprocating saw has largely put a stop to the unbearable long manual timber chore, synonymous with inaccessibility, lack of convenience or dangerousness.
-It offers an exceptional comfort of use which simplifies the life of whatever craftsmen involved - carpenter, jointer etc. It complements the range of existing portable saws such as the circular saw or jigsaw.
+The reciprocating saw has largely put a stop to unbearably long, manual woodworking chores, synonymous with inaccessibility, lack of convenience or danger.
+It offers exceptional user comfort which simplifies the life of any woodworker involved - carpenter, joiner etc. It complements the range of existing portable saws such as the circular saw or jigsaw.

 What can a reciprocating saw cut?

-Green wood, boards, plastic, PVC, PE, copper, steel, red bricks, cellular concrete, plaster and many other materials are no match in front of this highly effective tool.
+Green wood, boards, plastic, PVC, PE, copper, steel, red bricks, cellular concrete, plaster and many other materials are no match for this highly effective tool.
 Its versatility is recognized and appreciated throughout many industries.

 Motorization: electric or pneumatic?